Uraxii/project-corridor/Nous - The Stilled World.md

 Where Nous bends tightly inward, it creates loops of recursive thought—and when those loops become stable, consciousness emerges.
 In this world, a person is not a soul in a body, but a localized knot of ideas, a bundle of tightly folded thought-patterns held together by conviction and feedback.

-> *" Woven from pure idea.
+> " Woven from pure idea.
+>
 >    Bending to thought.
+>
 > Warping, like space under gravity.
+>
 > 	Twisting upon itself.
+>
 > Tangling into the shapes of souls.
 >
-> The Nous is existence itself...
+> The Nous is existence itself..."

 ---